cfig/Android_boot_image_editor/README.md

 You get the repacked boot.img at $(CURDIR):

     boot.img.signed

+#### If you are working with recovery.img
+If you are working with recovery.img, the steps are similar:

+    cp <original_recovery_image> recovery.img
+    ./gradew unpack
+    ./gradew pack

+And you get recovery.img.signed

 ## example & test
 An example boot.img has been placed at **src/test/resources/boot.img**, which is extracted from Nexus 5x(code: bullhead) factory images from [Google](https://dl.google.com/dl/android/aosp/bullhead-mda89e-factory-29247942.tgz), you can take it as a quick start.